 Constant, complex change is the expected norm and sets the context for contemporary life in health care delivery.
 Professional nurses thrive in- and are prepared to lead and manage positive change in improving health; with patients, colleagues, and communities.

-Please click here for a list of the Intended Learning Outcomes for the new Revised Curriculum.
+Please click here for a list of the Intended Learning Outcomes.

 Upon receipt of the application for admission and official transcripts from all colleges attended, a transcript evaluation will be performed to assess courses to be transferred to The University of Great Falls and to determine if a student has any outstanding core courses.
 Beginning with the 2017 application, students may not have more than 10 outstanding core credits at the time of application (see section below about pre-requisite completion).
 Once a student has applied for admission submitted transcripts and a degree completion plan, the students will then be notified of program admission and a faculty advisor will work with them in completing all outstanding core along with the BSN courses.